EENI Global Business School

 Masters: International Business, Foreign Trade.

-EU, Masters, International Business Trade Masters adapted to Czech Students.
+EU, Masters, International Business Trade, AI Masters adapted to Czech Students.

 Languages: Masters, Doctorate, International Business, English + Study Master Doctorate in International Business in Spanish República Checa Study Doctorate in International Business in French Rep. Tcheque Masters Foreign Trade in Portuguese República Checa.